corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 ```

 `ContractState` has a single field, `participants`. `participants` is a `List` of the `AbstractParty` that
-are considered to have a stake in the state.
-A `participant` is any party that should be notified when the state is
+has a stake in the state.
+A `participant` is any party that should be notified if the state is
 created or consumed.

-The list of participants is required for certain types of transactions.
-For example, when changing the notary for this
+Certain types of transactions require a list of participants.
+For example, when changing the notary for a
-state, every participant has to be involved and approve the transaction so that they receive the updated state, and
+state, every participant must approve the transaction.
+They then receive the updated state, and
-don’t end up in a situation where they can no longer use a state they possess, since someone consumed that state during
+avoid a situation where they can no longer use a state they possess because someone consumed that state during
 the notary change process.

-The participants list should normally be derived from the contents of the state.
+Derive the participants list from the contents of the state.

-Among other things, the `participants` will:
+The `participants` in a state:

-* Usually store the state in their vault (see below)
+* Store the state in their vault (in most instances).
-* Need to sign any notary change and contract upgrade transactions involving this state
+* Sign any notary change and contract upgrade transactions.
-* Receive any finalised transactions involving this state as part of `FinalityFlow` / `ReceiveFinalityFlow`
+* Receive any finalised transactions as part of `FinalityFlow` / `ReceiveFinalityFlow`.

 {{< note >}}
 See [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.